-Kardashians, del Toro among celebrities fleeing as Malibu burns
+Malibu burning: Kardashians, del Toro among celebrities fleeing

 LOS ANGELES (Reuters) - Kim Kardashian, Alyssa Milano and Melissa Etheridge were among thousands fleeing from their homes in and around Malibu on Friday, as a fast-moving wildfire forced evacuations from the celebrity-packed area.

+TMZ also reported that the fire had reached the grounds of the mansion in nearby Calabasas owned by Kardashian and husband Kanye West.
+Kardashian posted on social media late on Thursday that she “had just one hour to pack up and evacuate our home.”

+The TMZ report could not be confirmed but West tweeted on Friday that “our family is safe and close.”

-The entire 12,000 population of Malibu, which stretches 27 miles (43.5 km) along the Pacific Ocean in Southern California and up into the Santa Monica mountains, was placed under mandatory evacuation on Friday as the Woolsey fire exploded overnight and jumped a freeway, fire officials said.
+The entire 12,000-strong population of Malibu, which stretches 27 miles (43.5 km) along the Pacific Ocean in Southern California and up into the Santa Monica mountains, was placed under mandatory evacuation on Friday as the Woolsey fire exploded overnight and jumped a freeway, fire officials said.

 Malibu and nearby Calabasas are home to hundreds of celebrities and entertainment executives attracted by its ocean views, rolling hills and large, isolated estates.
 Current and former residents include Barbra Streisand, Cher, Tom Hanks, Judd Apatow and Britney Spears.